scriptPilot/app-framework/DOCS.md

 # App Framework
-> Does all the tricky stuff for you to develop, test, build and deploy iOS and Android like web applications.
+**Does all the tricky stuff for you to develop, test, build and deploy iOS and Android like web applications.**

 ## Features
+> The power is under the hood - but for sure, we have a [Demo App](https://app-framework.scriptpilot.de/).

 **Beautiful**
 - All well known [iOS](http://framework7.io/kitchen-sink-ios/) and [Material](http://framework7.io/kitchen-sink-material/) user interface components as well as native transitions